soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 round(123456789) == 123456792 // unfixable
 ```

-Also, this issue does not require conversions to floating point numbers,
+Also, this issue does not require conversions to floating point numbers.
-conversions between integer types suffer from the same problem:
+Conversions between integer types suffer from the same problem:

 ```scala
 val bits: Byte = -1
 bits.toBinaryString == "11111111111111111111111111111111" // a byte with 32 bits?
 ```

-Even if all the missing methods on numbers were filled in, these efforts are
-easily defeated.
-This is a conceptual failure of design that cannot be fixed
+This is a conceptual failure of design that cannot be fixed without abandoning
-without abandoning implicit numeric conversions altogether.
+implicit numeric conversions altogether.

-#### The Worst: Having a Way Out and not Choosing it
+#### The Worst: Having a Way Out, but not Choosing It

 The far-reaching damage of implicit numeric conversions far outweighs the
 purported benefit of reducing beginner confusion and increasing convenience,